 When a CVR-number is obtained a separate code or Nem-ID to access the tax authorities system is required and must be obtained separately.
 The access is vital to comply for reports and withholding.

-All companies/entities are entitled to gain access to a Digital Mailbox (“Digital Postkasse”) through which all correspondence from Danish authorities is received.
+Additionally, all companies/entities are entitled to gain access to a Digital Mailbox (“Digital Postkasse”) through which all correspondence from the Danish authorities is received.

 Further information can be found on the following governmental webpages:

-Payroll reports are done via the tax authorities’ online portal called Eindkomst (E-income).
-The reports can be done manually or via file upload.
-Besides tax information; social security, holidays and amount of work is also reported through the system, which is then passed on to the respective authorities.
+Payroll reports are submitted via the Tax Authorities’ online portal called “E-indkomst” (E-income).
+The reports can be submitted manually or via file upload.
+Besides from tax information, social security, holidays and amount of work is also reported through the system, which is then passed on to the respective authorities.

 There is no additional annual report since the annual information is submitted on the monthly reports.

-Each month a report must be made to Eincome, which in detail explains the current month’s tax information.
-Furthermore information about taxable benefits is required to be reported.
-The report is normally extracted from a payroll system and uploaded via the tax authorities’ website.
+Each month a report must be made to E-indkomst, which in detail explains the current month’s tax information.
+Furthermore, information about taxable benefits is required to be reported.
+The report is normally extracted from a payroll system and uploaded via the Tax Authorities’ website.

-Outside of the standard system (Eincome), individuals who are covered by Hydrocarbon taxation or Hired-Out of labour taxation must be reported through special tax divisions.
-The reports are possible to do in an excel format, but must contain a certain specific set of details and be comprised with a certain setup.
+Outside of the standard system (E-indkomst), individuals who are covered by Hydrocarbon taxation or Hiring-Out of labour taxation must be reported through special tax divisions.
+It is possible to draw up the reports in excel format There are, however, certain requirements with regard to content and setup.

 Expat New Employees are required to provide the following documentation: